Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

  sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

-If you wish have more info about how to install docker, I recommend you to check the following site :
+If you want to have more info about how to install docker, I recommend you to check the following site :

 ```bash
  https://docs.docker.com/engine/install/ubuntu/
 ```

 **You might have permission issues if you try to build a docker image**.
-To not have this problem, I recommend you run the following commands :
+To resolve this issue, I recommend you running the following commands :

 ```bash
   sudo groupadd docker